-Balder Betaling AS is owned by Sparebanken Sør together with 11 other savings banks.
-The Bank's ownership interest is 26.7 per cent.
-The company has an ownership interest of 9.12 per cent in Vipps AS and aims to further develop Vipps together with other owners.
+Balder Betaling AS is owned by Sparebanken Sør together with 20 other savings banks.
+The Bank's ownership interest is 23.0 percent.
+The company has a 10.49 percent ownership interest in Vipps AS and aims to further develop Vipps together with other owners.
+Sparebanken Sør thus has an indirect ownership interest in Vipps AS of 2.41 percent.